Islamization in Bangladesh: Under Hussain Muhammad Ershad (1982–1990)

-Hussain Muhammad Ershad seized power in a bloodless military coup on 24 March 1982, overthrowing the elected government of President Abdus Sattar.
-He initially ruled as Chief Martial Law Administrator before assuming the presidency in December 1983.
+Following the assassination of Ziaur Rahman in 1981, General Hussain Muhammad Ershad seized power in a bloodless military coup on 24 March 1982, overthrowing the democratically elected president Abdus Sattar.
+Ershad had a strong vision of Islamization in Bangladesh, which he considered to be the driving force behind his unwavering commitment.
+Under his leadership, the process of state-sponsored Islamization accelerated.

-During his military rule, General Hussain Muhammad Ershad made a significant and controversial change to the constitution by declaring Islam the state religion.
+In 1988, Ershad government made a significant and controversial change to the constitution through the Eighth Amendment Bill that recognized Islam as the state religion of Bangladesh.
 This marked a permanent departure from the country's original secular foundation established in 1972.
-Ershad seized power in a 1982 coup and later assumed the presidency after suspending the constitution and removing the civilian government.
+This was criticized by his opponents as a strategic move to "cultivate alliances with Islamic nations and legitimise his authoritarian regime".
+It was intriguing when the Awami League (AL), Bangladesh Nationalist Party (BNP) and leftist parties organized strikes opposing the eighth amendment, where Jamaat-e-Islami abstained.
 His Islamization of the constitution has had a lasting impact on the political and ideological landscape of Bangladesh.

-In 1990, the Ershad regime was widely blamed for negligence (and some human rights analysis allege active participation) in the anti-Hindu riots following the Babri Mosque incident in India, the largest communal disturbances since Bangladeshi independence, as a means of diverting attention from the rapidly increasing opposition to his rule.
+Resistance against Ershad's regime grew in the later years.
+In 1990, the Ershad's regime was widely blamed for negligence (and some human rights analysis allege active participation) in the anti-Hindu riots following the Babri Mosque incident in India, the largest communal disturbances since Bangladeshi independence, as a means of diverting attention from the rapidly increasing opposition to his rule.
+Ershad was forced to resign following the 1990 mass uprising, primarily spearheaded by the BNP and AL.